Myriad (typeface): Myriad Hebrew

 Myriad Hebrew is an extension of Adobe's popular humanist sans-serif typeface Myriad, bringing the sensibility of Myriad into another language and another writing system.
 Myriad Hebrew is one of the most extensive families of Hebrew typefaces available today, comprising twenty different digital fonts: four weights, each with two italic complements; plus an informal cursive version, also in four weights, with both upright and slanted variants.
 Myriad Hebrew was designed by Robert Slimbach, with the help of Adobe's technical team as well as outside Hebrew experts.
 The principal outside consultant was Scott-Martin Kosofsky.

-Myriad Set Pro
+Myriad Apple, Myriad Set, and Myriad Set Pro

-The Myriad Set Pro font family was first embedded into Apple's corporate website.
-Myriad Set Pro is available in Bold, Medium, Thin, Text, Semibold and Ultralight weights with corresponding italics, and could be found in most of Apple's websites until 2017, when it was replaced with Apple's custom typeface San Francisco.
+In 2002, Myriad Apple was introduced as Apple's new corporate typeface.
+In 2006, Myriad Apple was replaced with Myriad Set.
+It was later expanded into Myriad Set Pro.
+It is available in Bold, Medium, Thin, Text, Semibold and Ultralight weights with corresponding italics, and could be found on most of Apple's websites until 2017, when it was replaced with Apple's new San Francisco font family.